ocwg/spec/spec/spec-0.2.md

 - **resource**: A reference to a resource, which can be an image, video, or audio file.
 See [resources](#resources).
     - Resource can be empty, in which case a node is acting as a transform for other nodes.

 - **rotation**: The 2D rotation of the node in degrees.
-The rotation is around the center of the node.
-The rotation center is the positioned point, i.e. top-left. z-Axis is not modified.
+The rotation center is the positioned point, i.e., top-left.
+The z-Axis is not modified.

 - **scale**: Allows to re-scale a given node.
 This is particularly useful if a [parent-child](#parent-child-relation)

 ## Ports Extension
 This is an [extension](#extensions) for a node.
 To be placed inside the `data` `array`.
 It provides the familiar concept of _ports_ to a node.
-A port is a point, which allows to geometrically control where, e.g. arrows are attached to a shape.
+A port is a point, which allows geometrically controlling where, e.g. arrows are attached to a shape.

 - Name: `@ocwg/node/ports`
 - URI: `https://spec.canvasprotocol.org/node/ports/0.2`